Carlton Dawe: Biography

 William was born in Moonta, South Australia in 1865 to Henry Dawe and Francis Lanyon.
 Dawe was born in Adelaide and came from an old Cornish family.
 He grew up with his sister, Gwendoline Lanyon Dawe.
-Dawe came to Melbourne with his parents around 1880.
 In 1885, he published in Sydonia and other Poems in London, beginning a trend of publishing novels in both this city and his local Melbourne.
-In 1886 Love and the World and other Poems was published in Melbourne.
-As these poems were possibly considered no more than average quality, they did not suggest any particular promise.
-These two volumes of poetry gave rise to Dawe's writing career.

-In the same year in Melbourne, Dawe published his first attempt at fiction, a novel entitled Zantha.
-Four years later, another volume of poetry, Sketches in Verse (1889) was published in London.
 Both Zantha and the poetry book were published under his given name, William Dawe.
 After that, the author began publishing under his more well known name, Carlton Dawe.
 Dawe began by writing poetry and fiction, then morphed it into thrillers and romances by the end of his career as a writer.

 While in Hong Kong, Dawe was initiated into the Masonic order at the Zetland Lodge on 16 February 1887 at the age of 23.
 Still operational, the lodge is now known as the Zetland Hall.

 It is unclear whether or not Dawe was married or had any children.
 The 1901 England Census records the "author" as residing in Battersea in a house with his unmarried sister Gwendolen, Helen C. Crough (possibly his landlady), her teenage son Charles, and a servant, Alice Warren.
 He appears to have lived for several decades at 2A Flat C Wetherby Terrace, in London.
 In 1935, Dawe died in Middlesex, England in 1935, leaving £13 to his unmarried sister, Gwendoline through his will.